kjrstory/starter-hugo-academic/content/en/post/spack_update_package_su2/index.md

 But for software that locks itself to an exact bugfix release, the best solution is to backport an upstream change that removes the locked dependency.
 That's what the other PR does, so this PR won't be needed even for SU2 anymore. :)
 {{% /callout %}}

 eli-schwartz being a developer of the Meson build system may have contributed to the detailed feedback provided, even for a seemingly simple version constraint change.
 It's true that one of the valuable aspects of pull requests is the opportunity to learn from and exchange opinions with other open-source developers.

-# 3.Review 2: minor requests
+# 3. Review 2: minor requests

 After that, alalazo made a few requests: